Ever Dream of Climbing a 14,000-Foot Peak? COLORADO IS THE PLACE TO DO IT!

 Keep in mind you don’t even have to have a tent or RV to camp in Colorado.
 Many campgrounds offer fully furnished cabins and other rental accommodations.

 The 10,000-foot Cripple Creek KOA Holiday, the highest KOA campground in the world, offers both primitive and deluxe cabins and is only a 30-minute drive from The Crags Trail to 14,110-foot Pikes Peak.

 Trailheads to 14,439-foot Mount Elbert, Colorado’s tallest peak, and Mount Massive, its second tallest, are less than 10 miles from the 9,700-foot Sugar Loafin’ RV Campground in Leadville.

 “Both mountains are just a day hike,” said Don Seppi, a second-generation owner of the Sugar Loafin’ RV Campground.
 “Pretty much everybody does day hikes.”

 Arlington added that many visitors to Colorado enjoy renting jeeps and exploring the views of 14,000-foot peaks from scenic backroads most people never get to see.

-People who spend the night at Silver Summit RV Park in Silverton can rent jeeps at the campground and do the Alpine Loop to Lake City and back, which takes them over 12,800-foot Engineer Pass and 12,620-foot Cinnamon Pass, the latter of which offers views of 14,308-foot Uncompahgre Peak.
-Highlander RV Campground in Lake City also offers jeep rentals for its guests, who typically take the same route but from a different direction.
+People who spend the night at Highlander RV Campground in Lake City can rent jeeps at the campground and do the Alpine Loop to Silverton and back, which takes them over 12,800-foot Engineer Pass and 12,620-foot Cinnamon Pass, the latter of which offers views of 14,308-foot Uncompahgre Peak.

 If you prefer to explore the higher elevations of Colorado from the comfort of your own vehicle, you can do that, too.